Maintaining Pool Water Quality - The 5 Things You Must Know

 Our Manufacturers Recommended Range: 80 - 120 parts per million (ppm)

-• Calcium Hardness: measures the amount of calcium dissolved in your water.
+- Calcium Hardness: measures the amount of calcium dissolved in your water.

 Why is this important?
 Low calcium hardness can cause your water to become corrosive which affects pH stability.
-High calcium hardness causes calcium deposits to form your your pool walls and equipment.
+High calcium hardness causes calcium deposits to form on your your pool walls and equipment.
 This can damage the gel coat surface of your pool and shorten the life of your pool equipment as well.
 Think of calcium deposits like tooth plaque.
-Better to prevent them forming that going to the Dentist for the dreaded "scale and clean".
+Better to prevent them forming than going to the Dentist for the dreaded "scale and clean".
 As a note, Dentist's don't usually scale and clean pools.

 Our Manufacturers Recommended Range: 120 - 300 ppm

-• Chlorine Level: chlorine kills algae, bacteria and germs present in your water.
+- Chlorine Level: chlorine kills algae, bacteria and germs present in your water.
 It is your Number 1 defence against water bugs and not worrying about your kids.
 If you bought your pool direct through us, your gelcoat has an exclusive built in anti-microbial (Eco-Pure) which reduces the amount of chlorine you need to sanitise your water.
 However, you still need chlorine.
 Chlorine is a consumable and needs to be continuously supplied through your chlorinator to maintain safe swimming water.

 Why is this important?
 Warm weather and low chlorine levels will allow algal blooms and bacteria to grow in your pool.
 Direct sunlight (UV exposure) kills chlorine (a pool blanket eliminates a lot of this and prevents water evaporation) and the higher the bather load (number of swimmers) regularly using your pool, the more chlorine your chlorinator will need to produce to maintain safe sanitation levels.
 If you are having a pool party with 10 kids, turn up your chlorinator for a day or two after the party to build your chlorine levels back up.